minhllk24/LeafGuard-Project/README.txt

+****** Instructions on how to install and run the software. ******* Firstly, download the LeafGuard-Project-main.zip file on Github: https://github.com/minhllk24/LeafGuard-Project

+Secondly, extract the zip file to the location of your choice, the folder “AppCodesAndImages will appear there Thirdly, open “AppCodesAndImages” folder, right click and choose Open in Terminal Fourthly, type in command:

+	pip install Pillow numpy tensorflow keras_preprocessing opencv-python matplotlib

+Finally, after the previous code has completed, open the “LeafGuard.py” and press F5 to launch the app.

 ******   HOW TO RUN THE "LEAF NAME AND DISEASE IDENTYFYING APP"    ******

 Step 1: Open the python file "LeafGuard.py" first, then press F5 or choose Start Debugging manually